 Net interest income, which accounts for 75%-80% of the bank's total underlying income, has remained fairly stable.
 ING Bank has overcome the negative pressure exerted by current conditions on interest margins by re-pricing deposits and growing its loan portfolio.
 The bank also benefits from a diversified earning base in the core retail and wholesale banking businesses.
-In 2017, the bank's total net interest income was up 3.6% from 2016, to €13.7 billion, supported by a strong commercial growth and robust margins.
+The bank's total net interest income was up 3.6% in 2017 from 2016 to €13.7 billion, and continued to grow in H1 2018 (+2% on H1 2017), supported by a strong commercial growth1 and robust margins.2

-However, the bank has now very little headroom to further diminish interest rates paid on deposits.
-Deposit rates have reached extremely low levels in all EU bank markets (from 5 to 11 bps) which will likely exert pressure on the net interest margin going forward.
+However, the bank now has very little headroom to further lower interest rates paid on deposits.
+Deposit rates have reached extremely low levels in all EU bank markets (currently ranging from 1bp to 11bps) which will likely erode the net interest margin.

 In October 2016, the group announced a series of measures aimed at preserving its profitability.
-These measures imply additional investments in digital banking of about €800 million from 2017 to 2021, and should result in a headcount reduction of 7,000 staff by 2021 (out of 54,000 in 2017) and €900 million of gross annual cost savings over the same horizon.
+These measures imply additional investments in digital banking of about €800 million from 2016 to 2021, and should result in a headcount reduction of 7,000 staff by 2021 (out of 54,000 in 2017) and €900 million of gross annual cost savings over the same horizon.
 The restructuring costs are covered by a €1.1 billion provision, booked in 2016.
-If implemented as planned, restructuring measures will help ING improve its cost efficiency and reach its cost-to-income target of 50-52%, from 55.5% in 2017, which is already a strong performance relative to many EU peers including domestic competitors.
+If implemented as planned, restructuring measures will help ING improve its cost efficiency and reach its cost-to-income target of 50-52%, from 56.3% in H1 2018, which is already a strong performance relative to many EU peers including domestic competitors.

-Credit costs have reached a very low level (22 bps of average risk-weighted assets - RWAs in 2017).
+Credit costs have reached a very low level (13 bps of average risk-weighted assets in H1 2018 and 22 bps in 2017).
 We expect the improved loan performance, underpinned by a sustained recovery in the Dutch and Belgian economies, to continue to support low credit costs in the Benelux in the coming quarters.